Antonio Cardile: Biography

 "...Cardile may have suffered, thought and expressed, in no way a worldly thoughts, still less in frivolous speculation, if anything, for having extended the romantic vein that has run the graphics of Scipione, the "apocalypse" of Mario Mafai, by the gardens of Omiccioli to the prostitutes of Vespignani, could not be deeply understood, if not by the most experienced Roman public.
 The stamp pathetic and the documentary value of his work bind Cardile to that line of those illustrious Roman painters"..."

-From 1936 Cardile is present with significant one-man shows to the Palazzo Pitti in Florence, Palazzo delle Esposizioni in Rome and in the most prestigious Roman galleries, such as "La Tartaruga", and took part in meaningful group expositions with Pirandello, Guttuso, De Chirico, Luigi Capogrossi, Domenico Purificato, Giulio Turcato, Salvatore Greco.
-Winner of numerous awards, his work is present in public institutions.
+From 1936 Cardile was present with significant one-man shows to the Palazzo Pitti in Florence, Palazzo delle Esposizioni in Rome and in other prestigious Roman galleries, such as "La Tartaruga".
+He also took part in group expositions with Pirandello, Guttuso, De Chirico, Luigi Capogrossi, Domenico Purificato, Giulio Turcato and Salvatore Greco.

 He continued to work in Rome until his death in 1986.